Women's Health Issues : Gynecological Health : Women's Health : Gynecological Cancer

 How is vaginal cancer diagnosed?

-Magnetic resonance imaging (MRI)--A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
+Magnetic resonance imaging (MRI).
+This test uses large magnets, radiofrequencies, and a computer to make detailed images of organs and tissues in the body.

 Positron emission tomography (PET) scan.
 For this test, a radioactive sugar is injected into the bloodstream.
 Cancer cells use more sugar than normal cells, so the sugar will collect in cancer cells.
 A special camera is used to see where the radioactive sugar is in the body.
 A PET scan can sometimes spot cancer in different areas of the body, even when they can’t be seen by other tests.
 It can also show if cancer treatment is working.

 Biopsy.
 A biopsy is when small pieces of tissue from the vagina are taken and looked at with a microscope.
 The tissue is checked for cancer.

 When your healthcare provider has the results of your tests, he or she will talk with you about next steps.
 Your provider will talk with you about other tests you may need if vaginal cancer is found.
 This may include repeating the biopsy or more tests.
 Make sure you understand the results and what follow-up you need.